mozman/ezdxf/docs/source/entities.rst

 .. method:: MeshData.add_face(vertices)

-    Add a face by coordinates, vertices is a list of (x, y, z)-tuples.
+    Add a face by coordinates, vertices is a list of (x, y, z) tuples.

 .. method:: MeshData.add_edge(vertices)

-    Add an edge by coordinates, vertices is a list of two (x, y, z)-tuples.
+    Add an edge by coordinates, vertices is a list of two (x, y, z) tuples.

 .. method:: MeshData.optimize(precision=6)